-The long-running Washington quarter debuted in 1932 on the 200th anniversary of George Washington's birth.
-It was the second circulating U.S. coin to depict a former president (after the Lincoln cent introduced in 1909).
-Designed by sculptor John Flanagan, the quarter features the profile of George Washington based on a famous bust created by sculptor Jean-Antoine Houdon during the 1780s.
-The reverse depicts an eagle with wings spread and grasping a bundle of arrows.
-Olive branches are seen below.
+Designed by sculptor John Flanagan, the quarter's obverse features a profile of George Washington based on a famous bust created by sculptor Jean-Antoine Houdon in the 1780s.
+The reverse depicts an eagle with wings spread perched on a bundle of arrows, with twin olive branches below.

-Washington quarters were struck in 90% fine silver from their debut year of 1932 until 1964 when rising silver prices brought an end to 90% silver circulating coinage.
-The coins were clad with an outer layer of copper-nickel bonded to an inner core of pure copper beginning in 1965.
-Premium-quality Proof coins were minted in 90% silver until 1964 and in the copper-nickel clad composition from 1965-1998.
-From 1992-1998, Proof quarters were also struck in 90% silver.
+Silver Washington quarters were struck in 90% fine silver from 1932 until 1964, when rising silver prices brought an end to 90% silver circulating coinage.
+Beginning in 1965, the coins were clad with an outer layer of copper-nickel bonded to an inner core of pure copper.
+Premium-quality Proof coins were minted in 90% silver until 1964, and in the copper-nickel clad composition from 1965 to 1998.
+From 1992 to 1998, Proof quarters were also struck in 90% silver.

-The scarcest issues in the series are the first-year-of-issue 1932-S and 1932-D quarters with mintages of just 408,000 and 436,800 respectively.
-The next scarcest issue is the 1936-D quarter from a Great Depression year when few coins were saved.
-To celebrate the 200th anniversary of the Declaration of Independence, all quarters minted during 1975 and 1976 feature 1776-1976 bicentennial dating on the obverse and a special reverse depicting a colonial military drummer and a victory torch encircled with 13 stars.
+The scarcest issues in the Washington quarter series are the first-year-of-issue 1932-S and the 1932-D quarters, with mintages of just 408,000 and 436,800 respectively.
+The next-scarcest issue is the 1936-D quarter, from a Great Depression year when few coins were saved.
+The dual-dated Bicentennial Washington quarter was released to celebrate the 200th anniversary of the Declaration of Independence, and all quarters minted in 1975 and 1976 feature 1776-1976 bicentennial dating on the obverse.
+Their special reverse depicts a colonial military drummer and a victory torch encircled by 13 stars.